purplesyringa/h/CONTRIBUTING.md

 The point here is that the hash being collision free is *not* enough for the build to be successful.
 You might want to take a look at SMHasher results to see if the hash finalizer is good enough.
 This is not *necessary* as long as you know what you're doing, but it's a simple indicator otherwise.

 Finally, make sure that all building tests pass and don't take considerably more time than before, which would indicate worse hash quality.
 If you suspect that a hash might have a weak point, please state that in the PR.
 Ideally, add a test for that kind of data.

+### Codegen

+In macros, we generate code that manually fills field of the PHF.
+We don't want to stabilize those fields, and they're `unsafe` to touch anyway, so instead we declare them as `#[doc(hidden)] pub`.
+Semantically, these fields are private.